Skip to main content

 If possible, avoid references to current political or other fleeting contemporary events that would tend to date your article in a way that might obscure its broader relevance and longer-range significance.

-Of course, jargon does have a place in humanistic studies—in the history of grammar, rhetoric, linguistics, and philosophy generally, to name some instances.
-In literary theory, however, within recent decades the reliance on it became a form of intellectual kitsch and a replacement for hard thinking.
+Of course, specialized language does have a place in humanistic studies—in the history of grammar, rhetoric, linguistics, and philosophy generally, to name some instances.
+Where necessary, use it and explain it.
+In some quarters of literary theory, however, within recent decades the reliance on it became a form of what our much-missed founding editor called intellectual kitsch and, whatever its name, a replacement for hard thinking.
 Since Philosophy and Literature deals with technical philosophers from Aristotle and Kant to Husserl and Heidegger, we do not “outlaw” jargon as some popular publications might.
-On the other hand, we do not appreciate it where it is used to obscure and mystify.
-Nor do we enjoy jargon when it is employed to achieve the rhetorical effect of identifying the writer with fashionable positions.
+On the other hand, we do not appreciate where it is used to obscure and mystify.
 In our opinion, the most erudite, sophisticated, interesting, elegant, and intellectually disciplined writers in humanistic studies find fresh ways to articulate their views in voices that are their own.
-Writers who need jargon of the obscurantist kind in order to express themselves can find numerous journals that will welcome their work.
-Philosophy and Literature will not.
 Conceptual clarity remains central among our ideals.

-A remark that the elderly Kant made about jargon is as good today as it was when he wrote it, about 1790: “One doesn’t know whether to laugh harder at the charlatan who spreads all this fog . . . or at the audience which naively imagines the reason it cannot clearly recognize and grasp this masterpiece of insight is that new masses of truth are being hurled at it” (Critique of Judgment, §47).
+A remark that the elderly Kant made about jargon is as good today as it was when he wrote it, about 1790: “One doesn’t know whether to laugh harder at the charlatan who spreads all this fog . . . or at the audience which naively imagines the reason it cannot clearly recognize and grasp the masterpiece of insight is that new masses of truth are being hurled at it” (Critique of Judgment, section 47).
+Our readers are not the audience to which Kant is referring, and the editors of this journal ask authors to keep this in mind when preparing their final drafts for submission.

 The Hopkins Press Journals Ethics and Malpractice Statement can be found at the ethics-and-malpractice page.